The Benefice of:

 SERVICES IN THE BENEFICE THIS WEEK:

-There is just one service in the Benefice on 30th June, the Fifth Sunday after Trinity:-
+The services in the Benefice on 14th July, the Seventh Sunday after Trinity:-

 To download a PDF with full details for the current month's services and readings:- Click Here